Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 291: Feminist/Womanist Perspectives on Religion (3)

-A critical study of various texts and traditions that critique Western patriarchal culture from a feminist/womanist perspective.
+This course is a critical study of various texts and traditions that critique Western patriarchal culture from a feminist/womanist perspective.
 The course studies the influence of patriarchy on the Christian church and examines alternative models.
-Fulfills a requirement in the Women and Gender Studies program.

 RELST 292: Religion and Society (3)